samuelgfeller/slim-example-project/readme.md

   or [odan/twig-assets](https://github.com/odan/twig-assets))
 * If during the development of a larger project many libraries are being used, I will
-    1. Install webpack and use it to download and compile/bundle my external dependencies (like jQuery, Bootstrap, etc..) into a single JS file.
+    1. Install webpack and use it to download and compile/bundle my external dependencies (like jQuery, Bootstrap, etc.) into a single JS file.
     1. Link this static file in my global layout template(s).
-For this I don't need an asset function.
+For this, I don't need an asset function.
-    1. And then I can update my external dependencies with `npx webpack --mode=production` But I think most smaller projects won't need enough to justify it.
-Thats why I left it out in this example-project
+    1. And then I can update my external dependencies with `npx webpack --mode=production`.
+       But I think most smaller projects won't need enough to justify it.

 ### Backend
 * **HTTP Router & Middleware**: [slimphp/Slim](https://github.com/slimphp/Slim)